Get ready to impress your family and friends with a dish that’s:

 1. First, roast two large or three medium sized sweet potatoes (poked several times with a fork) in a 375 degree oven for about 45 – 60 minutes.

-They’ll be soft and fork tender when done.
+They’ll be very soft and fork tender when done.

 2. Next, combine the warm water and ground flaxseed in a small bowl and set aside.